First Vienna FC: Gauliga and World War II

 Following the Anschluss in 1938, Vienna played in the Gauliga Ostmark.
 They won divisional titles in 1942, 1943 and 1944, reaching the German Championship Final in 1942 (losing 0–2 to Schalke 04).
 In 1943, the club became the Tschammerpokal (German Cup) winner, defeating Luftwaffen-SV Hamburg 3–2 after extra time.

 Postwar period

 After Austria regained independence, Vienna claimed the Austrian Championship in 1955, edging Wiener Sport-Club on goal quotient.

 Decline and fluctuating fortunes

 From the 1960s, Vienna faced several relegations.
 They returned to the top flight in 1986, and highlights included two UEFA Cup appearances (1988–89, 1989–90).

 Vienna reached the Austrian Cup Final in 1997 (losing 1–2 to Sturm Graz), but financial difficulties deepened.
 By 2000, the club was relegated to the Regionalliga Ost (third tier).
 In 2017, after sponsor Care-Energy went bankrupt, the club entered insolvency proceedings, and by court order was demoted to the fifth division.

+Following the announcement in May 2017 Vienna FC secured sponsorship from UNIQA enabling a conclusion of the insolvency proceedings and avoidance of bankruptcy.

+Vienna FC secured an additional sponsor in September 2020 from IMMOunited, who became the main partner for the youth academy of First Vienna FC 1894.